stephenh/tessell/docs/viewgeneration.md

 Which looks innocent enough.
 Let's make it a little more real world by adding:

-* Besides getting/setting the name and description, we want to listen to their key up events, so we'll add `HasAllKeyHandlers`.
+* Besides getting/setting the name and description, we want to listen to their key up events, so we'll add `HasAllKeyHandlers` for both name and description.
-* When things go invalid, we want to add/remove CSS class names.
-GWT has no `HasStyle` interface, but let's make one with a `WidgetHasStyle` wrapper class
+* When name or description becomes invalid, we want to add/remove CSS class names.
+GWT has no `HasStyle` interface, but let's make one with a `WidgetHasStyle` wrapper class, and add `HasStyle` methods for both name and description
-* We're showing several clients, so would like to set different debug ids for Selenium testing.
-We'll assume a common view-wide prefix and use a `setDebugId` method.
+* Let's assume our page is showing several client rows (presenters) at the same time, and to integration test the page with Selenium we'll need unique debug ids for each name and description element.
+So we'll add a `setDebugId` method.

 Now it might look like: